enkimute/ganja.js/README.md

 Complex.describe();
 ```
 To use the inline syntax call the _inline_ function passing in your function
 object, for the AsciiMath syntax, you pass in a string.
+In both cases the
+_inline_ function will return a new function object. (where e-notation and
+operators are resolved)

 ```javascript
 // Inline javascript syntax :